-When considering brand alignment, there are 2 aspects you should consider.
-On a strategic level, your programme should be consistent with the brand direction; on an operational level, the mail content and layout needs to be refined to communicate the brand message.
+So, when considering brand alignment, there are two aspects you should consider: 1 - At a strategic level, your programme should be consistent with the brand direction and 2 - At an operational level, the content & layout needs to communicate the brand message.

-As an example, take 2 email marketing approaches for a hypothetical provider of luxury watches.
-This company is looking to introduce a new model to its international clientele.
+As an example, take two different example approaches for a hypothetical luxury watch brand & imagine the company wants to introduce a new model to its international clientele.
 Given the value of the purchase, buyers receive a personal appointment as part of the decision-making process.

 The company employs a focused email marketing strategy using a highly segmented, exclusive list.
 Segmentation is by:

-- Previous purchase history (model, value, when it was bought, and when the service warranty is due to expire - 5 years after purchase)
+- Previous purchase history - model, value, when it was bought & when the service warranty is due to expire

-The final programme consists of an initial awareness email campaign to launch the new model, in multiple languages.
+The email program consists of an initial awareness email campaign to launch the new model, in multiple languages.
 This goes to clients who last bought their watch 5 years ago, and who have previously purchased at least one other item.
-A 2nd mail arrives offering a personal appointment.
-This is based on the prospect having clicked on a "request for further information" link in the first mail.
+A second, follow-up, email offers a personal appointment, based on the prospect having clicked on a "request for further information" link in the first mail.
 This approach is likely to yield a better "click-rate" due to better targeting - it also fits with the brand, which promotes "exclusivity" & "personal service".

-This watch manufacturer has a list containing a mixture of high net-worth, regular customers and a lot of once-off purchasers.
-A programme is implemented starting with an undifferentiated weekly newsletter blast to all.
-Many recipients click the request-for-information icon, just out of curiosity, but with no intention to buy.
-The manufacturer sends the same mailshot again for the next 3 weeks due to a high "churn"* rate.
+This watch manufacturer has a target list that is a mixture of high net-worth, regular customers & a lot of one-off purchasers.
+A program is implemented starting with an undifferentiated weekly newsletter, sent to everyone.
+Many recipients click the request more information link out of curiosity, but with no intention to buy.
+The manufacturer sends the same email, to the same list, again over the next 3 weeks due to a high "churn"* rate.
 The results:

-- Actual prospects get irritated by these regular undifferentiated mails and unsubscribe, potentially losing the sale.
+- Actual prospects are irritated by regular undifferentiated mails & they unsubscribe.

-- There is a further cost to the company to filter out genuine prospects from the once-off purchasers, reducing the campaign ROI.
+- An increased cost to the company of losing contact with genuine prospects within the one-off purchasers reduces the campaign ROI.

-- Rather than presenting an image of "exclusivity" and "personal service", the brand is perceived as "mass-market" & "impersonal".
+- The brand image of "exclusivity" & "personal service" is damaged, with the brand being perceived as "mass-market" & "impersonal".

 At this point you have looked at some goals and established the KPIs - don't waste this effort by not managing your company and brand image in the eyes of your customers!